Skip to main content

 • Whether you refused any fair offers from the park or caravan owner to resolve the issue before the VCAT hearing

-• The duties of residents, park owners and caravan owners in the Consumer Affairs Victoria guidelines on maintenance, cleanliness, damage and fair wear and tear.
+• The Consumer Affairs Victoria guidelines on maintenance, cleanliness, damage and fair wear and tear.
+These are official guidelines that set out how renters and rental providers (such as park and caravan owners) must follow the rental laws.
 See our page on the Consumer Affairs Victoria guidelines

 This is not a full list.
 VCAT may consider different things depending on the situation.